applicaster/developer.applicaster.com/book/ui-components/ios/ui-component-ios.md

 ## How to create new component

+The new component should be added into ComponentsSDK which is a private Applicaster github repoistory.
+Contact support if you don't have premissions to the repoistory.

+In this capter the classes, prtocols, etc. are located inside the ComponentsSDK repoistory.

 1. In `ZLDefines.swift` add the new type of the component under `ZLComponentTypes` enum.

 2. In all the func in the `ZLComponentTypes` enum add  the following helper methods for the new component: